Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

      ![](../media/lab2-image3.png)

 1. Under the Sensitivity labels to publish.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

 1. Click on **Next** on Assign Admin Units(Preview) page.

      ![](../media/lab2-image4.png)

 1. Read the description under “Publish to users and groups”.
-Notice the this label is available to all users.
+Notice that this label is available to all users.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

     ![](../media/lab2-image5.png)

 1. Under the policy settings.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

     ![](../media/lab2-image6.png)

 1. Under the **Apply a Default label to documents**.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

     ![](../media/lab2-image7.png)

 1. Under the **Apply a Default label to emails**.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

      ![](../media/lab2-image8.png)

 1. Under the **Apply a default label to meetings and calendar events**.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

    ![](../media/lab2-image9.png)

 1. Under the **Apply a default label to Power BI content**.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

      ![](../media/lab2-image10.png)

 1. The last configuration option is to name your policy.
 Enter the policy name as **Confidential-Policy**.
-Select **Next** on the bottom of the page to exit the policy configuration and return to the Information protection page.
+Select **Next** on the bottom of the page to exit the policy configuration and return to the Information Protection page.

    ![](../media/lab1-image20.png)